clabrugere/plant-pathology-classification/README.md

 The dataset is composed of two sets of 1841 high definition images of apple tree leafs, covering four categories of them: healthy, scab infected, rust infected and infected with multiple diseases.
 The goal is map unseen images to those classes.

 ## Project structure
-The repository is organized around a notebook implementing each steps of the exercise:
+The repository is organized around a notebook implementing each steps of a classic ML experiment pipeline:
-* Loading data, and instantiating the custom class representing training, validation and test datasets, implemented in **dataset.py**.
-Pytorch is the main library used for modeling, and as such a derivate of its abstract class Dataset is used to define images transformations and supply (sample, label) tuples for training and validation, or sample for testing. the package **albumentations** is used to transform the images.
+* Loading data and instantiating the custom class representing training, validation and test datasets, implemented in **dataset.py**.
+Pytorch is the main library used for modeling, and as such a derivate of its abstract class Dataset is used to define images transformations and supply (sample, label) tuples for training and validation, or samples singletons for testing.
+The package **albumentations** is used to apply variety of transforms to the images.
 Because the training set is rather small, a simple oversampling strategy is implemented: each image is used several times with randomized transforms.
-Some images and their respective transformed versions are shown.

 * Modeling, training and evaluation.
 The model is a custom implementation of the wide variant of the ResNet architecture, as described in the paper [Wide Residual Networks](https://arxiv.org/pdf/1605.07146v2.pdf) and found in **models.py**.
-This project being mainly to practice pytorch and CNN architecture, no pre-trained or pre-implemented models are used.
-These architecture having a lot of parameters and thus tends to easily overfit, only a rather shallow one is used here as the dataset is quite small.
+This goal of this project being mainly to practice pytorch and CNN architectures, no pre-trained or pre-implemented models are used.
+These architectures have a lot of parameters and are known to easily overfit on small datasets, hence only a rather shallow one is used.

 For readability, most of the code is packaged dedicated files:
 * dataset custom class and data utilities in dataset.py
-* Wide ResNet implementation in models.py
+* Wide ResNet implementation, training/validation loops in models.py

 ## Getting Started